Policy and Procedure #407.0 Accessibility

 2. Application

-2. ensure that the provision of programs and services to persons with disabilities are integrated with those services provided for all, unless an alternative measure is necessary to enable a person with a disability from accessing and benefiting from Board services;
+3. consider where an alternative measure is necessary to enable a person with a disability from accessing and benefiting from Board services;

 This policy applies to all members of the Board community, including but not limited to: trustees, employees, students, parents/guardians, committee members, permit holders, vendors, service providers, contractors, volunteers and visitors, as well as all other persons who are invited to or who work on Board property.